guinacio/streamlit-portal-server/README.md

 #### 2. **Launching Applications**
 - Click **"🚀 Launch App"** on running applications
-- Apps open in new browser tabs for seamless workflow
+- Apps open in new browser tabs with secure access tokens
+- Portal page automatically refreshes to renew tokens after launching
 - Only applications you have group permissions for are displayed
-- Direct access to registered and unregistered apps
+- Secure access through FastAPI proxy server (port 8000)

 #### 3. **User Experience Features**
 - **Responsive Design**: Works on desktop, tablet, and mobile